jai-x/jai-x.github.io/posts/flip-flop.md

 p selected # prints [2, 3, 4, 5, 6, 7, 8]
 ```

+However in this case, the flip-flop operator is repurposing the syntax for range
+literals to evaluate to boolean value dependant on evaluation context.

 * However in this case, the flip-flop operator...
 * How does it work (with examples)